WinnerWind/vekamp/README.md

 ## Compiling
 As of right now, we're still compiling the main program via MSVC, however GTK might require more stuff to get working.

+In order to link GTK, first build it via [gvsbuild](https://github.com/wingtk/gvsbuild).

 Before compilation, it is important to place the necessary library files in their directories.
 Check the folders in `vendor` for more information.